-| When a patron upgrades a per creation membership, they instantly unlock access to the higher membership.
-Their higher pledge applies to future paid posts made up to their monthly max.
+When a member upgrades a per creation membership, they instantly unlock access to the higher membership.
+Their higher membership applies to future paid posts made up to their monthly max.

 We won’t exceed your monthly limit, so you may not be billed for additional paid posts.
 If you want to ensure a creator gets your increased amount, you may want to increase your monthly limit for the month.

-Monthly charge upfront|| When patrons upgrade a charge upfront membership, payments already made for the month are credited toward the upgrade, and they pay the difference.
+Monthly charge upfront When members upgrade a charge up front membership, payments already made for the month are credited towards the upgrade, and they pay the difference.